Line integral convolution: Formal mathematical description

-Different choices of convolution kernels and random noise produce different textures: for example pink noise produces a cloudy pattern where areas of higher flow stand out as smearing, suitable for weather visualization.
+Different choices of convolution kernels and random noise produce different textures; for example, pink noise produces a cloudy pattern where areas of higher flow stand out as smearing, suitable for weather visualization.
 Further refinements in the convolution can improve the quality of the image.

-description for programmers
+Programming description

-Algorithmically, the technique starts by generating in the domain of the vector field a random gray level image at the desired output resolution.
+Algorithmically, LIC takes a vector field and noise texture as input, and outputs a texture.
+The process starts by generating in the domain of the vector field a random gray level image at the desired output resolution.
 Then, for every pixel in this image, the forward and backward streamline of a fixed arc length is calculated.
-The value assigned to the current pixel is computed by a convolution of a suitable convolution kernel with the gray levels of all the pixels lying on a segment of this streamline.
+The value assigned to the current pixel is computed by a convolution of a suitable convolution kernel with the gray levels of all the noise pixels lying on a segment of this streamline.
 This creates a gray level LIC image.